ncheneweth/iac-resources/comments.md

 *[istio](https://github.com/istio/istio)*.
 You'll only regret not using it sooner rather than later

 *[kops](https://github.com/kubernetes/kops)*.
-Yes, EKS is even less work, but if you must self manage, honestly kops
+Of course I actually mean use EKS, but if you must self manage, honestly kops
-makes IaC of k8 very easy
+makes IaC of k8s very easy

 *[styra](https://www.styra.com)*.
 If you are interested in governance and compliance without velocity-crushing command
-and control, and you're on k8, then you have to see this :smile: omg
+and control, and you're on k8s, then seriously consider this :smile:

-*[terraform](https://www.terraform.io)*.
-Just get onto v12 if you're not now

-*[vault](https://vaultproject.io)*.
-Priorities a _secrets engine_ integration
+*[secrethub]https://secrethub.io)*.
+Excellent implementation, hugely accelerating, highly recommended.

 *[inspec](https://www.inspec.io)*.
 You will save duplication later if your tdd framework supports 'policy' based
 assertions.
 Review the CIS examples if nothing else.
 When even the non-config remediations are in the test outputs,